petejkim/factory-lady/README.md

 # factory-girl

-`factory-girl` is a factory library for [Node.js](http://nodejs.org/) / JavaScript inspired by [Factory\_girl](http://github.com/thoughtbot/factory_girl).
-It works asynchronously and supports lazy attributes as well as associations.
+`factory-girl` is a factory library for [Node.js](http://nodejs.org/) and the browser that is inspired by [Factory\_girl](http://github.com/thoughtbot/factory_girl).
+It works asynchronously and supports associations and the use of functions for generating attributes.

-It is based on [factory-lady](https://github.com/petejkim/factory-lady), but uses an adapter to talk to your models (and doesn't use `throw` for errors that might occur during save).
+It started out as a fork of [factory-lady](https://github.com/petejkim/factory-lady), but the fork deviated quite a bit.
+This module uses an adapter to talk to your models so it can support different ORMs such as [Bookshelf](https://github.com/aexmachina/factory-girl-bookshelf) and [Sequelize](https://github.com/aexmachina/factory-girl-sequelize) (and doesn't use `throw` for errors that might occur during save).

 ## Installation